Today I’m going to put one popular grocery savings strategy to the test: is it worth it to cook dry beans from scratch? Join me to find out!

 I don’t know about you, but I don’t want to spend all my time in the kitchen just to save a few pennies.
 I want to know whether any given money saving tip is really saving me money and whether it’s worth putting in the time it takes.

 Like I’m always telling my grocery savings students, the point is not to make everything from scratch (unless you’re doing it for health reasons).
 Sometimes, cooking from scratch saves several hundred dollars a year with just a little bit of effort.

-On the other hand, I’m just as much on the look out to find strategies that masquerade as ways to save money that don’t really save much or just aren’t worth the time.
+On the other hand, I’m just as much on the look out to find strategies that masquerade as ways to save money on groceries that don’t really save much or just aren’t worth the time.

 After all, I have two little kids and a business and a home to run.
 I don’t have any time to waste!